mikejmcguirk/Neovim-Win10-Lazy/README.md

   - Set <code>require('nvim-treesitter.install').compilers = { "zig" }</code> above the default <code>require('nvim-treesitter.configs').setup</code> line

   - Restart Neovim and see if the parsers try re-installing

-### Windows Terminal Notes

-- Installing through Windows Store is easiest.
-Windows Terminal will be set to be your default terminal and Windows Store will automatically check for updates

-  - Alternatively, the project's GitHub repo contains manual installation instructions

-- Windows Terminal uses shift to override the mouse settings of the program running in the terminal Window.
-It does not currently have an option to disable this

-  - Otherwise, this config enables the mouse in Neovim then uses keymaps to disable the various controls, limiting mouse functionality only to Windows Terminal overrides

-- By default, Windows Terminal binds ctrl+v to Paste, overwriting Visual Block Mode.
-This binding can be removed in Windows Terminal's settings in favor of an alternative like ctrl+shift+v

-  - By default, Neovim also binds ctrl+q to enter Visual Block Mode.
-If needed, the keymap to disable this can be removed

-- A nerd font is required for viewing symbols (https://www.nerdfonts.com/)

-- After installing your font of choice, restart Windows Terminal then go to Settings to select it.
-Otherwise, the font will show as available but not actually be recognized

-- The appearance of Neovim in Windows Terminal is affected by the font size, padding, and if the scroll bar is enabled

-  - To most easily see the difference between Neovim itself and Windows Terminal's padding, set Windows Terminal and Neovim to have different backgrounds

-- The guicursor style configs work in Windows Terminal.
-However, any highlight settings are overwritten by Windows Terminal's cursor color settings, so no highlight configs are present here

-- This config might not work properly in the GUI or a different terminal environment